sagesolar/Corpus-of-Taylor-Swift/README.md

 [ `RED:16#3`, `RED:30#1`, `FOL:10#2`, `EVE:5#2`, `MID:5#4`, `...MANY` ]

-This is interpreted as the word `kid` occurring 3 times on track 16 of the album 'Red', once on track 30 of the album 'Red', twice on track 10 of the album 'Folklore', and so on.
+This is interpreted as the word `kid` occurring three times on track 16 of the album 'Red', once on track 30 of the album 'Red', twice on track 10 of the album 'Folklore', and so on.

 ![CoTS word cloud](img/eras-colours-divider.png)